Summary

 More video lessons

-The benefit of the Box is undeniable for the Responsiveness of Mobile Views.
-As for smaller screens, the Box adjusts inner elements automatically to fit the screen width.
+The Box's benefit in terms of Responsiveness to Mobile Views is undeniable.
+The Box adjusts inner elements automatically for smaller screens to fit the screen width.

 Add Elements To Box